puredrinkology/website/content/recipes/camerons_kick/index.md

 has_alcohol: true
 base_spirit: "whiskey"
 family: "sour"
-visual: "## LLM Prompt for Cameron's Kick Visual Description:Imagine a Cameron's Kick cocktail in a **chilled coupe glass**.
-The drink is **golden amber** in color, with **subtle hints of green** from the Irish whiskey and **a slight haze** from the Scotch.
-It's **layered beautifully**, with **a thin layer of foam** on top created by the orgeat syrup. **Describe the following:*** **What does the foam look like?** Is it white, creamy, or perhaps a bit sticky?
-How does it interact with the liquid beneath it?* **Are there any visible sediment or particles?** If so, what do they look like?* **How does the light reflect off the surface of the drink?** Is it a smooth, even reflection, or does it create a shimmering effect?* **Is there any garnish?** If so, what is it and how does it complement the overall appearance?**Focus on the details that create a vivid image of the cocktail.** The goal is to bring the Cameron's Kick to life through words, capturing its unique visual characteristics and enticing readers to imagine its taste. "
+visual: "## LLM Prompt: Imagine a cocktail called Cameron's Kick in a chilled coupe glass.
+The drink is a beautiful amber hue with a hint of golden yellow, reminiscent of a sunset over the Scottish Highlands.  **Describe the following:*** **The texture of the cocktail:** Is it smooth and velvety, or does it have a slightly cloudy appearance? * **Any noticeable layers or separation:**  Does the cocktail exhibit distinct layers, or is it a uniform blend?* **The presence of any garnishes:** Is there a lemon twist, a sprig of mint, or perhaps a single cherry resting on the rim?* **The overall impression of the cocktail:** Does it look sophisticated and refreshing, or bold and vibrant?**Bonus:**  Can you incorporate any sensory details to enhance the description, such as the aroma of citrus and whisky, or the sound of ice clinking in the glass? "
 source: "personal_collection"
 ---